-..will be considered not impaired when environmental conditions support self-sustaining and healthy communities of indicator fish (e.g., walleye, bass, lake sturgeon, brown bullhead) and wildlife (e.g., black-crowned night heron, Northern leopard frog) species.
+...will be considered not impaired when environmental conditions support self-sustaining and healthy communities of indicator fish (e.g., walleye, bass, lake sturgeon, brown bullhead) and wildlife (e.g., black-crowned night heron, Northern leopard frog) species.

-Action 2018-19 2019-20 2020-21 Beyond Lead FISH: Recommend to the OMNRF that fishery/fish surveys for HEC and western Lake Erie continue at least every 5 years. Х DRCC (M&R Work Group) FISH: Review previously published fish populations report and recommend status of BUI based on delisting criteria.
+Action 2018-19 2019-20 2020-21 2021-22 Beyond Lead FISH: Recommend to the OMNRF that fishery/fish surveys for HEC and western Lake Erie continue at least every 5 years.
+X DRCC (M&R Work Group) FISH: Review previously published fish populations report and recommend status of BUI based on delisting criteria.
 If an "Impaired" status results, identify next steps required to delist (if necessary).
-Develop lines of evidence and sub-criteria to support the fish populations delisting criteria and include a critical review of approaches being used such as the IBI ✓ ✓ Х DRCC (M&R Work Group) WILDLIFE: Develop an assessment process to be used when sufficient data is compiled to re-assess the status of the wildlife component of this BUI.
-Identify new indicator species or identify an IBI approach ✓ √ Х DRCC (M&R and Habitat Work Groups) CWS to work with Dr. Ciborowski to review his work and develop metrics to assess BUI 3 and 14 (for the wildlife and wetland components). Х X ECCC (CWS) WILDLIFE: Collect the following information through existing monitoring programs in order to use as data input for assessments: Continue monitoring at 4 coastal wetland sites in the Detroit River AOC to evaluate coastal wetland bird populations. ✓ ✓ ECCC (CWS)
+Develop lines of evidence and sub-criteria to support the fish populations delisting criteria and include a critical review of approaches being used such as the IBI J J √ x DRCC (M&R Work Group) WILDLIFE : Develop an assessment process to be used when sufficient data is compiled to re- assess the status of the wildlife component of this BUI.
+Identify new indicator species 1 1 1 х DRCC (M&R and Habitat Work Groups) Work to review research and develop sub-criteria to support the assessment of wildlife populations 1 Х ECCC (CWS) WILDLIFE: Collect the following information through existing monitoring programs in order to use as data input for assessments: Continue monitoring at coastal wetland sites in the Detroit River AOC to 1 5 x ECCC (CWS)